bisernica/Capstone/README.md

 # Capstone
-A litlle HTML projcet to see what I've learned.
+A litlle HTML project to see what I've learned.